Kendall Hart: 1993–1995

 However, together with Dimitri and Hayley, Kendall finds Richard Fields in November 1993 to confront him over his violation of Erica but Richard Fields lies to Kendall that he never raped her mother.
 Desperate to believe she was not conceived in rape, Kendall makes herself accept Richard Fields' story.
 When Erica finds out Kendall has visited her biological father in California and discovers Dimitri's part in it, she lashes out at them both and leaves Dimitri, demanding a divorce.
 Shortly after, Kendall's adoptive mother calls in December 1993 and asks her to return to them in Florida but Kendall still wants another chance with Erica.
-Erica gently implores Kendall to stop hurting herself and return to the Harts after telling her she can no longer try to be the fantasy mother Kendall dreamed her to be.
+Erica implores Kendall to stop hurting herself and return to the Harts after telling her she can no longer try to be the fantasy mother Kendall dreamed her to be.
 Kendall is distraught by this and finds Dimitri, mistaking his paternal feelings for her as attraction.
 As Dimitri explains he only loves Kendall as a daughter, Kendall unsuccessfully attempts to seduce her step-father and Dimitri rejects her.
 Devastated, Kendall goes to her friend, Anton Lang, to talk but she loses her virginity to Anton when they end up having sex.
 The following morning, Kendall, afraid she is pregnant, hysterically goes to Erica and claims Dimitri raped her.
 Enraged, Erica accuses Dimitri of raping her daughter and stabs him with a letter opener when she hallucinates him as Richard Fields.